pdf-raku/PDF-Content-raku/README.md

 Note: at this stage, only the `JPEG`, `GIF` and `PNG` image formats are supported.

-For a full table of `.set-graphics` options, please see PDF::Basic::Ops, ExtGState enumeration.
+For a full table of `.set-graphics` options, please see PDF::Content::Ops, ExtGState enumeration.

 ### Text effects

 To display card suits symbols, using the ZapfDingbats core-font, with diamonds and hearts colored red:

 ```
-use PDF::Basic::Doc;
+use PDF::Content::Doc;
-my $doc = PDF::Basic::Doc.new;
+my $doc = PDF::Content::Doc.new;
 my $page = $doc.add-page;

 $page.graphics: -> $_ {